Synternet/pubsub-python/README.md

 # Getting Started

 Before you begin using the Python SDK, make sure you have the necessary credentials and access tokens from the SyntropyNet platform.
-These credentials will allow you to connect to the Data Mesh and subscribe to or publish data streams.
+These credentials will allow you to connect to the Data Availability Layer and subscribe to or publish data streams.

 ## Usage